 The essence and attitude of lingerie is all in suggestion.
 Three terms can be applied to lingerie: elegance, seduction and comfort.
 These three ideas have to be combined when designing underwear, and any vulgarity has to be ruled out.
 To avoid this, underwear has to be humorous and fresh.
 The world of lingerie affects everybody: women, who are wearing this underwear, as well as men, who believe women were wearing it merely to seduce them.
 The story of lingerie, as well as its history, deserves some attention.

-To get a better insight into The Story of Lingerie, please continue this exciting adventure by clicking on Amazon US, Amazon UK, Amazon Australia, Amazon Canada, Ebook Gallery, Apple, Parkstone International, Kobo, Barnes&Noble, Google, Scribd, Bookshout, Overdrive
+To get a better insight into The Story of Lingerie, please continue this exciting adventure by clicking on Amazon US, Amazon UK, Amazon Australia, Amazon Canada, Ebook Gallery, Parkstone International, Barnes&Noble, Google, Scribd, Bookshout, Overdrive